catseye/Robin/doc/Robin.md

 ### `require` ###

-`(require SYMBOLS)` is conceptually not different from `(assert (bound?
-SYMBOL))` for each SYMBOL in SYMBOLS (see `bound?` in the stdlib for the meaning of `bound?`.)
-However, it is given in a declarative fashion, so that implementations may examine this list of symbols that are required to be bound and try to fulfill the requirement by e.g. loading external definition files.
+`(require SYMBOL)` is conceptually not different from `(assert (bound?
+SYMBOL))` (see `bound?` in the stdlib for the meaning of `bound?`.)
+However, since it is given in a declarative fashion, an implementations may examine this symbol and try to fulfill the requirement that it be bound by e.g. locating and loading an external definition file.
 Note that an implementation is not required to do this, it is simply permitted.

     | (require if)